-- 1. Palette knife for mixing - 2.
+- 1. Palette knife for mixing metal is the most resilient! - 2.
 Variety of brushes for oils (not water-based), with these shapes recommended: flat or filbert, angle or shader (the diagonal one), and round (pointy) - 3.
 Small jar with Blue Dawn (for washing brushes so they live long and happy) - 4.
-Rags (old t-shirts and socks work well) or a roll of paper towels - 5.
-Palette options: a pad of disposable palette paper, or bring a wood or glass palette if you have your own (and don't mind cleaning it).
-I'll demo how to make your own too, for a home studio setup - 6.
+Rags (old t-shirts and socks work well) or paper towels - 5.
+Palette options: a pad of disposable palette paper, or a wood or glass palette - 6.
 Canvas, canvas paper, or boards!
-This is up to student preference, but you'll want probably ~two types: something to learn on and do demos and exercises, and a canvas or board for your more substantial projects.
-Here are several options you can pick from or combine: - a.
-A pad of ready-to-paint gessoed canvas paper is great for low-commitment color theory work, exercises, and learning without costing as much - b.
+This is up to student preference, but you'll probably want ~two types: something to learn on and do demos and exercises, and a stretched canvas or board for your more substantial projects.
+Here are several options you can pick from or combine: - A pad of ready-to-paint gessoed canvas paper is great for low-commitment color theory work, exercises, and learning without costing as much - b.
 Student packets of several thin primed boards with canvas texture a great in-between for learning exercises - c.
 Stretched canvas, pre-gessoed (primed) in the range of 9"x11" up through 16"x20" or so - d.
 Wooden boards, pre-gessoed similar to painting on canvas for the "finished product" feel, but with a smooth surface instead of the fabric texture; many boards also come with a "cradle" or thick lip for a ready-to-hang floating look - 7.
 Tubes of oil paint!
-Make sure that they're all either oil soluble (or water soluble, if you prefer the choice is yours and the qualities available are pretty high for each).
-Some colors you'll need: - a. cadmium red medium - b. crimson red or scarlet - c. cadmium yellow pale or Winsor yellow - d.
-French ultramarine - e. phthalo blue or Winsor blue (green tint) - f. burnt sienna - g. burnt umber - h. raw umber - i. payne's gray - j. lamp black - k. titanium white - 8.
+Make sure that they're all either oil soluble (or water soluble, if you prefer the choice is yours and the qualities available are pretty high for each, but famously, oil and water don't mix).
+Some colors you'll need: - a. cadmium red medium - b. crimson red or scarlet - c. cadmium yellow pale or winsor yellow - d. french ultramarine - e. phthalo blue or winsor blue (green tint) - f. burnt sienna - q. burnt umber - h. raw umber - i. payne's gray - i. lamp black - k. titanium white - 8.
 Odor-free solvent, such as Odorless Turpenoid or Odorless Mineral Spirits.
-We'll keep these closed the majority of the time anyway, and only pour out a small amount to use odorless is a good start, but we'll be extra mindful of keeping us all de-fumed! - 9.
-A small yogurt cup or small glass jar for said solvent
+We'll keep these closed the majority of the time, and only pour out a small amount to use - odorless is a good start, but we'll be extra mindful of keeping us all de-fumed!